Azure-Samples/ms-identity-java-servlet-webapp-authentication/3-Authorization-II/roles/README.md

 ## About the code

 This sample uses **MSAL for Java (MSAL4J)** to sign a user in and obtain an ID token that may contain the roles claim.
 Based on the roles claim present, the signed in user will be able to access two protected pages, Admin Page and User Page.
-As a developer, you may copy the `AuthHelper.java`,`Config.java`, `MsalAuthSession.java` classes to your project to access the functionality demonstrated by this sample.
+As a developer, you may copy the contents of the `helpers` and `authservlets` package folders in the `src/main/java/com/microsoft/azuresamples/msal4j` package.
+You'll also need an [authentication.properties file](src/main/resources/authentication.properties).

 A **ConfidentialClientApplication** instance is created in the [AuthHelper.java](src/main/java/com/microsoft/azuresamples/authentication/AuthHelper.java) class.
 This object helps craft the AAD authorization URL and also helps exchange the authentication token for an access token.